borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 With this hook in place, borgmatic pings your Healthchecks project when a backup begins, ends, or errors.
-Specifically, before the <a href="https://torsion.org/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups/">`before_backup` hooks</a> run, borgmatic lets Healthchecks know that a backup has started.
+Specifically, before the <a href="https://torsion.org/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups/">`before_backup` hooks</a> run, borgmatic lets Healthchecks know that it has started if any of the `prune`, `create`, or `check` actions are run.

-Then, if the backup completes successfully, borgmatic notifies Healthchecks of the success after the `after_backup` hooks run, and includes borgmatic logs in the payload data sent to Healthchecks.
+Then, if the actions complete successfully, borgmatic notifies Healthchecks of the success after the `after_backup` hooks run, and includes borgmatic logs in the payload data sent to Healthchecks.
 This means that borgmatic logs show up in the Healthchecks UI, although be aware that Healthchecks currently has a 10-kilobyte limit for the logs in each ping.

-If an error occurs during the backup, borgmatic notifies Healthchecks after the `on_error` hooks run, also tacking on logs including the error itself.
-But the logs are only included for errors that occur within the borgmatic `create` action (and not other actions).
+If an error occurs during any action, borgmatic notifies Healthchecks after the `on_error` hooks run, also tacking on logs including the error itself.
+But the logs are only included for errors that occur when a `prune`, `create`, or `check` action is run.

-Note that borgmatic sends logs to Healthchecks by applying the maximum of any other borgmatic verbosity level (`--verbosity`, `--syslog-verbosity`, etc.), as there is not currently a dedicated Healthchecks verbosity setting.
+Note that borgmatic sends logs to Healthchecks by applying the maximum of any other borgmatic verbosity levels (`--verbosity`, `--syslog-verbosity`, etc.), as there is not currently a dedicated Healthchecks verbosity setting.

 You can configure Healthchecks to notify you by a [variety of